balazsdukai/synthesis-project/index.md

 another, a new log is done.
 The location of the AP a mobile device is connected to, will give an estimation of the mobile devices’ location, and thus the person.
-This allows the tracking of devices in space and time by relating buildings and building-parts to an aggregation of APs.</p>
+This allows the tracking of devices in space and time by relating buildings and building-parts to an aggregation of APs.

-<p>The data is collected for every single AP over a period of almost two
+The data is collected for every single AP over a period of almost two months.
-months.
 The logs are stored in a database on a virtual server at regular intervals of 5 minutes.
 In order to ensure privacy, MAC addresses and NetIDs (i.e. usernames) are hashed.
 Every log is stored with a start